 You've probably seen a fair few L-shaped kitchen ideas, but did you know the format typically used with cabinets can work really well for an island?

-Creating an L-shaped breakfast bar with your kitchen island can be a handy way of doubling the amount of seating and creating a sociable cooking space.
+Creating an L-shaped breakfast bar with your island can be a handy way of doubling the amount of kitchen island seating within the same kitchen island size and creating a sociable cooking space.

-4. Go long
+8. Go long

 One way to make your kitchen stand out is to make the island extra long with ample seating – almost reminiscent of a cocktail bar.
 We love this elongated design, with space for seven, as a modern alternative to a dining room table.

-5. Use it to make the hob the center of the room
+9. Use it to make the hob the center of the room

 By putting the hob on a kitchen island, you're helping to make it the central point of the room.
 This means a person cooking can face the rest of the room (rather than with their back turned) – making it a clever, sociable design feature.
 It also offers lots of space around your cooker, for food preparation.

-6. Add in a work table to create a multi-purpose space
+10. Add in a work table to create a multi-purpose space

 'The rise of the "working kitchen" reflects a repurposing of the traditional kitchen and an increased demand for multi-functional spaces,' says Merlin Wright, Design Director at Plain English and British Standard by Plain English.

-7. Make space for seating at a kitchen island
+11. Make space for seating at a kitchen island

 Almost all kitchen islands incorporate some form of seating.
-Even the smallest space can usually accommodate an overhang of worktop and a pair or bar stools although more of us are opting for long islands with integrated low level, table-style seating at one end as a comfortable set up for family meals and entertaining.
+Even the smallest space can usually accommodate an overhang of worktop and a pair or bar stools, although more of us are opting for long islands with integrated low level, table-style seating at one end as a comfortable set up for family meals and entertaining.

 You can also make your kitchen island work even harder for you by incorporating smart designs and appliances for a veritable tech hub, such as hidden power sockets and charging points.

 12. Work in a dining table

-'We regularly integrate a table into the island, due to two main reasons: when a living space is more compact and there isn’t the space for a separate dining table or when clients actively want to eat in close proximity to the kitchen.'
+'We regularly integrate a table into the island, due to two main reasons: when a living space is more compact and there isn’t the space for a separate dining table, or when clients actively want to eat in close proximity to the kitchen.'

-9. Make a display
+13. Make a display

-10. Add design details to a kitchen island
+14. Add design details to a kitchen island

 Merlin Wright at Plain English says: 'The long established love for tongue and groove panelling is more popular than ever.
-The natural design choice helps to add a tactile and warm feel when used on a kitchen island.'
+The natural design choice helps to add a tactile and warm feel when used on kitchen island ideas.'

 If you love workstations and breakfast bars with a rural flavour, dive into our farmhouse kitchen island ideas, too.

-11. Use a kitchen island to introduce new materials
+15. Use a kitchen island to introduce new materials

 The change of pace offered by an island often encourages a change of material, introducing another dimension to your kitchen design.
 You might afford to be braver here with a bolder finish or colorway, or perhaps a more expensive material that would be prohibitive across an entire kitchen.

-12. Add color with a kitchen island
+16. Add color with a kitchen island

-'For this reason, at least the facing part of the island should be in warm and welcoming materials to make a transition from efficient kitchen surfaces.
+Laurence Pidgeon says: 'At least the facing part of the island should be in warm and welcoming materials to make a transition from efficient kitchen surfaces.
 For a show-stopping centerpiece, look to luxury materials, from deeply veined marble and mottled granites to exotic timber veneers and gleaming mirror or burnished metal.

-13. Max out kitchen island storage
+17. Max out kitchen island storage

-Store seldom used items, accessories you need for dining or even home-work related clutter on the outer side of the island, with cooking essentials on the kitchen side.
+Store seldom used items, accessories you need for dining or even homework related clutter on the outer side of the island, with cooking essentials on the kitchen side.

-14. Work two kitchen islands into a larger space
+18. Work two kitchen islands into a larger space

 If space allows, two kitchen islands is always better than one.
 A pair of island units has become the last word in luxury, an expansive addition for when space is no object.
 This bespoke Macassar kitchen is by Smallbone of Devizes.

-15. Pick a luxury material for your kitchen island
+19. Pick a luxury material for your kitchen island

 As we said above, it’s the time of strongly veined marble.